Sinusitis

 Epidemiology

-• Affects 1 in 8 adults accounting for >30 million individuals in the United States each year diagnosed with rhinosinusitis
+• Affects 1 in 8 adults (>30 million people in the United States yearly diagnosed with rhinosinusitis)

-• Diagnosis of acute bacterial rhinosinusitis remains the fifth leading reason for prescribing antibiotics.
+• Acute bacterial rhinosinusitis remains the fifth leading reason for prescribing antibiotics.

 Incidence

-Incidence is highest in early fall through early spring (related to incidence of viral upper respiratory infection [URI]).
-Adults have two to three viral URIs per year; 90% of these colds are accompanied by viral rhinosinusitis.
-It is the fifth most common diagnosis made during family physician visits.
+Incidence is highest in early fall through early spring (related to the incidence of viral upper respiratory infection [URI]).
+Adults have 2 to 3 viral URIs per year; 90% of colds are accompanied by viral rhinosinusitis.
+It is the fifth most common diagnosis during family physician visits.

 Etiology and Pathophysiology